ymich9963/mdnotes.nvim/README.md

 ### 💁 Formatting
 - Toggle hyperlinks with `:Mdn toggle_hyperlink` which pastes your copied hyperlink over the selected text or removes it.
 - Toggle the appropriate formatting with `:Mdn bold/italic/inline_code/strikethrough_toggle`.
+- Automatically continue your ordered/unordered/task lists (can be disabled).

 ### 🖇️ Wikilinks
 - Rename link references and the file itself using `:Mdn rename_link_references`.